-By using your imagination, you can also incorporate pure essential oils in making beautiful aromatic gifts, such as a scented necklace or a decorative spice rope. (see below)
+By using your imagination, you can also incorporate pure essential oils in making beautiful aromatic gifts.

 Essential oils are also excellent for using in home first aid.
 Used correctly, they can stimulate the immune system.
 This in turn encourages the body to heal itself.
 However, always treat pure essential oils with caution as they are very potent, and in home first aid, they should always be applied externally with the appropriate dosage.
 For instance, everyone has heard of using Eucalyptus

 essential oil in steam inhalations as a decongestant.

 Psychologically too, essential oils can be great stress busters, and certain ones are known to positively enhance mood.
 For example, citrus oils such as Sweet Orange, as well as being refreshing and clean-smelling, are generally known to uplift the spirits.
 This can be done as simply as using them in a burner.

 Another example is Lavender pure essential oil which is famous for its soothing and sleep-enhancing properties.
 Simply sprinkle a few drops on your pillow to help get a better sleep